harvard-dce/mh-opsworks/README.md

-You must have ruby 2 installed, ideally through something like rbenv or rvm, though if your system ruby is >= 2 you should be fine. `./bin/setup` installs prerequisites and sets up an empty `secrets.json`.
+You must have ruby 2 installed, ideally through something like rbenv or rvm, though if your system ruby is >= 2 you should be fine. `./bin/setup` installs prerequisites and sets up a template `secrets.json`.

     git clone https://github.com/harvard-dce/mh-opsworks mh-opsworks/
     cd mh-opsworks